Stringy K\"ahler moduli, mutation and monodromy: Thickenings, Perversity and Dynkin Combinatorics

 \begin{prop} When $X$ has only Gorenstein terminal singularities, then for $1\leq a\leq \ell$, the following statements hold. \begin{enumerate} \item $a\Curve$ is a Cohen--Macaulay (CM) scheme of dimension one.
 Furthermore, $\ell\Curve$ is the scheme-theoretic fibre over $\m$. \item $\mathrm{H}^0(\scrO_{a\Curve})=\mathbb{C}$ and $\mathrm{H}^1(\scrO_{a\Curve})=0$. \item If $a\geq 2$, there is a non-split short exact sequence

 \end{enumerate} \end{prop} \begin{proof} This is essentially \cite[Lemma 3.2]{Katz}, but since Katz works under the assumption that $X$ is smooth, and relies on a case-by-case argument that uses Katz--Morrison \cite{KM} (which is false in our singular setting), we give a more general argument here.\\ (1) The first statement is word-for-word \cite[Lemma 3.2(i)]{Katz}.
-For the second statement, exactly as in \cite[Lemma 3.2(i)]{Katz} it suffices to show that the scheme fibre has no embedded points: this is just \cite[3.4.2]{VdB1d}.\\ (2)(3) The surjection $\scrO\twoheadrightarrow\scrO_{a\Curve}$ together with the fact that $\Rf_*\scrO=\scrO$ gives $\mathrm{H}^1(\scrO_{a\Curve})=0$.
-Since $\ell\Curve$ is the scheme fibre by (1), we know that $\mathrm{H}^0(\scrO_{\ell\Curve})=\mathbb{C}$ by \cite[3.4.2]{VdB1d}.
-Pushing forward
+For the second statement, exactly as in \cite[Lemma 3.2(ii)]{Katz} it suffices to show that the scheme fibre has no embedded points: this is just \cite[3.4.2]{VdB1d}.\\ (2) The surjection $\scrO\twoheadrightarrow\scrO_{a\Curve}$ together with the fact that $\Rf_*\scrO=\scrO$ gives $\mathrm{H}^1(\scrO_{a\Curve})=0$.
+Since $\ell\Curve$ is the scheme fibre by (1), necessarily $\mathrm{H}^0(\scrO_{\ell\Curve})=\mathbb{C}$ by \cite[3.4.2]{VdB1d}.
+It is also clear that $\mathrm{H}^0(\scrO_{\Curve})=\mathbb{C}$, since $\Curve \cong \mathbb{P}^1$.
+Thus when $\ell=1,2$, there is nothing more to prove.
+When $\ell=5,6$, necessarily $R/g$ is an $E_8$ surface singularity, and further $S$ is the partial resolution already considered in \cite{Katz}.
+Thus when $\ell=5,6$ the result holds by \cite[Lemma 3.2(iii)]{Katz}.